OpenDataLiteracy/WSL-AMF/notes/1-notes-June17.md

 - Department of Ecology
 - FWS

 Saunders thinks the portal should be more like data journalism.
-An example would be 'governed' data (confidentail and hightly currated for use), like p20 or research data, but the portal needs this in an open way.
+An example would be 'governed' data (confidential and highly currated for use), like p20 or research data, but the portal needs this in an open way.

 Data needs a story- Publishers are not marketing their data, just dumping it out there.
 (Kathleen- data needs an interface  with visualizations).
 Too many visualizations are also not good.